-Customer Reach (B4)
+Hard-to-reach Customer Programs (B4)

 Utilities should make sure that their energy savings programs target a wide range of customers, including residential, commercial, and industrial areas.
 This question is particularly asking about any hard-to-reach segments or high bill customers.
-An example of an energy savings program that targets hard-to-reach customers is weatherization that allows low-income residents to reduce their energy consumption by installing more energy-efficient measures in their homes.
+An example of an energy savings program that targets hard-to-reach customers is low-income residential weatherization program that provides financial incentives for insulation.